-1 Unit 2 Unit Virtue, Vice, SalvationThe Good Works Virtue, Vice, SalvationThe Good Works The Good Works The Common Good The Common Good 2 Depth Studies
+- Virtue, Vice, Salvation

+- The Good Works

+- The Common Good

+- Virtue, Vice, Salvation

+- The Good Works

+- The Common Good

+- 2 Depth Studies

-Excursions occur from time to time as appropriate.
+Excursions occur as appropriate.

 English

 In acknowledgement of its role as the national language, English is the mandatory subject from Kindergarten to Year 12 in the NSW curriculum.
 Knowledge, understanding, skills, values and attitudes acquired in English are central to the learning and development of students.
 Proficiency in English enables students to take their place as confident communicators, critical and imaginative thinkers, lifelong learners and informed, active participants in Australian society.
 It supports the development and expression of a system of personal values, based on students' understanding of moral and ethical matters, and gives expression to their aspirations and ideals.